Seans99/DOTS-ECS/README.md

 This Unity DOTS system efficiently manages player movement, bullet firing, and spawning using a data-oriented approach.
 Key features include:

+- Data Management
-Data Management: Uses Entities, Components, and Systems to keep data and behavior separate, which boosts performance.
+Uses Entities, Components, and Systems to keep data and behavior separate, which boosts performance.

+- Burst Compiler
-Burst Compiler: Speeds up calculations by optimizing code with Burst, especially for tasks like moving players and bullets.
+Speeds up calculations by optimizing code with Burst, especially for tasks like moving players and bullets.

+- Jobs System
-Jobs System: Allows parallel processing, so things like player movement happen faster and more smoothly.
+Allows parallel processing, so things like player movement happen faster and more smoothly.

+- EntityCommandBuffer
-EntityCommandBuffer: Groups entity changes together for better performance, used when firing bullets and resetting input.
+Groups entity changes together for better performance, used when firing bullets and resetting input.

 Process: